newsbubbles/bashir/README.md

 ## To Be Added
 - Human verification (on all scripts or only on ones that use "sudo" thus performing system changes)
 - Properly changing the shell environment and using ".bat" scripts for windows as default if used as OS
+- Some way to properly forward output on long running processes with pexpect

 ## Examples
 In these examples, the bash script is shown and original prompt as a comment at the top followed by the bash commands that the LLM responded to the prompt with to be run